 In January 2019, I was working at a financial services startup, and we hired seven new salespeople.
 When I say new, they were babies straight out of college, not really financial services experts - great dressers though.

 We had about eight existing sales representatives.
-All of them attend this January kickoff, I helped with the boot camp, did the marketing messages, did my presentations, and at the end of it, they have to deliver what's called a value pitch.
+All of them attended this January kickoff, I helped with the boot camp, did the marketing messages, did my presentations, and at the end of it, they had to deliver what's called a value pitch.

 The VC wants this value pitch and if the salespeople don't score a certain number, they're let go.
 Of the new people, everyone scored lower than desired.